pingidentity/ldapsdk/README.md

 * If you'd rather not have the communication in public, send an email message to [ldapsdk-support@pingidentity.com](mailto:ldapsdk-support@pingidentity.com).

 * If you have a support contract with Ping Identity, you may get assistance with the LDAP SDK in the same way that you get support for other Ping Identity products.
-Contact [ldapsdk-support@pingidentity.com](mailto:ldapsdk-support@pingidentity.com) for more information about obtaining a support contract for the LDAP SDK.

 ## Contributing to the UnboundID LDAP SDK for Java